emilyruby/manifestoo/ukip.md

 * Cut EU regulation from the 88% of the UK economy that is not linked to trade with EU countries.
 * Prioritise free trade agreements with non-EU countries.
+* Establish a `Migration Control Commission`.
+* Set a target to reduce net migration to zero over a five year period.
+* Place a moratorium on unskilled and low-skilled immigration for five years after we leave the EU.
+* A new international visa system with four principal visa categories:
+  * Work Visas.
+Highly skilled workers with a job offer sponsored by companies paying them a minimum of £30,000 per annum will have priority.
+  * Tourist and Visitor visas which covers those who come to Britain as tourists, to conduct business, or to see family.
+Valid for up to 12 months.
+  * Student visas.
+  * Family Reunion Visas.
+Foreign nationals marrying British citizens will have to prove the primary purpose of their marriage is not to obtain British residency.
+* Abolish the `European Economic Area Family Permit Scheme`, and reinstate the primary purpose rule.
+* All new migrants to Britain will be expected to make tax and national insurance contributions for at least five consecutive years before they become eligible to claim UK benefits, or access non-urgent NHS services, save for any exceptions stipulated by the `Migration Control Commission`.
+* Those arriving on work visas may apply for British Citizenship after five years, provided they have worked and paid tax here, and maintained their medical insurance throughout that time.
+* No amnesty for illegal immigrants.
+* Foreign criminals will not be granted a visa to enter the UK.
+* Migrants who commit crimes resulting in a custodial sentence will have their visa revoked and be detained until they are deported.
+* Allow law-abiding EU citizens living in the UK before Article 50 was triggered the right to stay here indefinitely, and expect the same concession to be granted to British citizens living overseas within the EU.
+* No benefits will be paid for any dependents living overseas when we leave the EU.
+* Test the social attitudes of migration applicants to foster community cohesion and protect core British values.